Advent & Christmas

 Two Special Services

-On December 21, we will host The Darkest Night service at 7pm.
+On December 21, we will host The Darkest Night gathering at 7 pm.
 For some, Christmas is not a time of joy and celebration.
-For those who have experienced loss over the last year, this service embraces grief and lament alongside hope.
-Whether you’re mourning something in your personal life, mourning the brokenness in our world, or simply supporting those who are mourning, we hope you’ll consider attending this special service.
+This service is for everyone seeking the full experience of the Advent season.
+If you’re mourning something in your personal life, mourning the brokenness in our world, or simply supporting those who are mourning, this service embraces grief and lament alongside hope.
+We hope you’ll consider attending this special gathering.

 Worship Service Schedule

-Dec 21: The Darkest Night service at 7pm
+Dec 21: The Darkest Night gathering at 7 pm